Cecca/big-data-course/docs/homeworks.rst

   .. image:: https://i.stack.imgur.com/OCsJC.png

-These are not all the methods available to transform and collect data in Spark, which we will review in the next homework.
+These are not all the methods available to transform and collect data in Spark, which we will review in the next homework (an overview of the most useful methods and types is given :ref:`here <spark-api>`).

 Note that the methods of ``JavaRDD`` that we saw are all functional in nature (well, except ``count`` and ``collect``): they accept another function as a parameter to know what to do with elements.